Table of Contents

 To make mooncake dough

-- Sift cake flour into the bowl.
+- Add cake flour into the bowl.
 Gently fold the dough with a motion of scraping from bottom to top, like you are folding a cake dough.
 Do not stir the dough in a circular motion.
 It will toughen the dough.

 To assemble mooncakes

-- Place the black sesame ball in the center of the dough sheet.
+- Place a dough piece onto your palm and use your thumb to flatten the dough from the center, until it forms a round disk that is thinner in the center and thicker on the outside.
+Place the black sesame filling in the center.
 Carefully wrap the dough around the filling.
 Spread the dough until it seals the filling in completely.
-Try to wrap the filling in a thin, even layer of dough.
-If you find the dough on some spots is too thick, pull off the dough and smooth the surface.
-It is doesn’t matter if the dough is so thin that it reveals the color of the filling.
+The dough should be very soft but not sticky, and easy to shape, like soft clay. (*Footnote 4) If you find the dough too thick in some spots, pull off the dough and smooth the surface.
+It doesn’t matter if the dough is so thin that it reveals the color of the filling.
+Roll the dough between your hands until the dough forms a smooth ball.

 Notes